blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 ```

 ```
-Cure Sickness (2nd)
+Cure Illness (2nd)
 Casting Speed: 1 minute
 Distance: self
 Duration: Instantaneous
 You select one illness, disease, or medical condition and end it.
-Cure sickness cannot regrow nor re-attach limbs, nor can it prevent the natural effects of aging.
+Cure illnesscannot regrow nor re-attach limbs, nor can it prevent the natural effects of aging.
 ```

 ```